MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 - The [Microsoft AI Business School](https://docs.microsoft.com/learn/topics/ai-business-school) is a resource that outlines AI, including how to approach implementation holistically, understand dependencies beyond the technology, and drive lasting business impact.

-- Read further about [the machine learning operations process](../best-practices/mlops-process.md) to explore this process in more detail.
+- Read further about [the machine learning operations process](../best-practices/mlops-process.md) to explore this in more detail.